 From Treetop to Ground Cover: How to Layer Your Yard with Light

 You’ve hung some bistro lights outdoors, even added a candle or two.
-So why doesn’t your porch or patio have the same pizazz as the outdoor spaces you’ve spotted on Instagram or Pinterest?
+So why doesn’t your porch or patio sparkle like the outdoor spaces you’ve admired on TikTok, Instagram or Pinterest?

-If there’s at least one good-sized tree in your yard, then lucky you!
-There are several ways trees can help you realize the backyard and landscape lighting you’ve envisioned.
+If there’s a tree in your yard, then lucky you!
+There are several ways to hang patio lights on trees to help you realize the landscape lighting you’ve envisioned.

-One way is to twine lights around tree branches.
+One way is to twine outdoor string lights around tree branches.
 Mini lights, globe lights, Edison lights - the choice is yours.

 Or drape lights from branch to branch and suspend a pretty lantern at each anchor point.

-Many homeowners use trees to secure their patio lights.
-Criss-cross lights overhead from tree to tree or extend them from a single anchor point to your house or patio.
+You can also criss-cross light strings overhead from tree to tree or extend them from a single anchor point on the trunk to radiate out toward your house or patio.

-Canopy poles are tall metal rods that can be installed temporarily or permanently along the perimeter of your outdoor space.
-The poles have slits or rings at the top to hold and suspend your patio lights.
+Canopy poles, tall metal rods with slits or rings at the top to hold backyard lights, can be installed temporarily or permanently along the perimeter of your outdoor space.

-For a more permanent solution, install wooden posts in cement footings.
+For a more permanent solution, install metal canopy poles or wooden posts in cement footings.
 On a deck, mount a sturdy length of wood upright at each corner to hang your light strings.

-Another simple method is to run lights along the eaves of your house, porch or gazebo, using Christmas light clips to keep them in place.
+Another simple method is to run lights along the eaves of your house, porch or gazebo, using Christmas light clips.

-String mini lights up and around a pergola or around the top of a tent or other outdoor structure.
+String mini lights up and around an outdoor structure.
 LED mini lights won’t heat up like incandescent bulbs, so they’re a safer alternative for tents, canopies and fabric-covered gazebos.

-And your patio umbrella doesn’t need to be folded up at night.
+And your patio umbrella can be useful, even at night.
 There are several types of patio umbrella lights that can illuminate your patio furniture, dining table and the surrounding area after dark.

 Light in the Middle